 Yesterday I thought, I’m not satisfied with that answer.
 I can’t continue like that, sorry.
 So I thought, I need to ask John again, but in a way that he gets my ‘serious conversation alert’.
 I thought for a bit how to do that and came up with the idea that if I notice so easily when people say something unusual, maybe he does too?
 So I started with asking if he’s aware that I blog about our relationship.
 He said he deleted the link when we were on a break.

 So I emailed the link to him and said ‘please remember, whatever happens, I love and appreciate you a lot’.
-And it seemed like it did the trick, he read the last post, this one where I say he wasn’t surprised when I asked him if he was in touch with Oriana.
+And it seemed like it did the trick, he read the last post, this one where I say he wasn’t surprised when I asked him if he was in touch with my diagnostician.